Disclaimer: Affiliate links help us produce good content. Learn more.

 Even worse, the VPN will use “third party credentials” to harvest photos, contacts, bookmarks and more from your Facebook or Google accounts.
 That’s an amazing move from a privacy tool, and totally rules out TapVPN for serious users.

 All-in-all, this is VPN operates one of the most wide-ranging data collection operations anywhere.
-If you download it, you’ll be handing the developers access to almost everything you do online, for very little benefit.
+If you download it, you’ll be handing the developers access to almost everything you do online, for minimal benefit.
 So just stay clear.

 Server coverage is an area where TapVPN performs reasonably well.
 There are multiple servers in the USA, as well as France, the UK, Singapore, Germany, Australia, the Netherlands, and Japan.
 We found that local servers were much faster than those in distant nations, which is to be expected.